-- Alarm/event group and alarm/event classes - ► Equipment identification
+- ▶ Alarm/event group and alarm/event classes - Equipment identification

-Note: As character '@' is not allowed in variable names, language switch for equipment identification is only available if you select Equipment identification via Variable identification.
+Note: Because the use of '@' is not permitted for variable names, language switching for equipment identification is only available if you have selected Equipment identification via variable identification.

-- ▶ Alarm reason - ▶ Shift name
+- Alarm cause - Shift name.

-Note: As character '@' is not allowed in the Production & Facility Scheduler, language switch for shift names is not available if you selected the respective entries for Shift name from list.
+Note: As the character '@' is not allowed in the Production & Facility Scheduler, language switch for shift names is only available if you have engineered the respective entries for Shift name from list.